lban2049/requests/.aigne/doc-smith/docs/advanced-usage-ssl-cert-verification.md

 )
 ```

-If your certificate and key are in separate files, pass them as a tuple:
+If the key and certificate are in separate files, pass them as a tuple:

 ```python
 requests.get(